ncp38/cs142-s25/projects/proj2/index.md

 	neighbors with the matching number (color).
 This can be called in a loop until no more marking happens.
 Hints are below.

-	- `removeMarked(int[][] board)`: After all the gumdrops needing to be marked are marked, I used this function to remove them (turn the negative numbers into zeroes).
+	- `removeMarked(int[][] board)`: After all the gumdrops needing to be marked have been found, this function can be used to remove them (turn the negative numbers into zeroes).
 Remember, gumdrops are never "truly" removed, we just turn them back into zeroes which indicates empty squares.

-	- `gravity(int[][] board)`: After removing marked gumdrops, I used this function to iteratively lower any "floating" gumdrops until they were resting on top of existing ones.
+	- `gravity(int[][] board)`: After removing marked gumdrops, this function is used to iteratively lower any "floating" gumdrops until they are resting on top of existing ones.

-	- `calcPoints(int gumdrops)`: I used this function to calculate how many points the player earns for removing however many gumdrops they removed.
+	- `calcPoints(int gumdrops)`: This function can be used to calculate how many points the player earns for removing however many gumdrops they removed.

-	- `fillEmptySqures(int[][] board)`: I used this function after removing marked gumdrops to place new random gumdrops in the empty squares.
+	- `fillEmptySqures(int[][] board)`: This function is used after removing marked gumdrops to place new random gumdrops in the empty squares.

 You may determine the proper parameters and return values for these functions.